unloopedmido/skyblockts/README.md

 - **Easy to Use**: Simple and intuitive API for accessing Hypixel SkyBlock data
 - **Well Documented**: Comprehensive documentation with examples

-> **Note:** Currently, SkyblockTS only supports auctions.
-Support for bazaar, and more features are planned for the near future.
+> **Note:** Currently, SkyblockTS only supports auctions, profiles and collections.
+Support for more features will be added in the future.

 ## Installation